pskoko/bios/README.md

 make
 ```

-Program is build under the name `LCP` and its run syntax is:
+Program is built under the name `LCP` and its run syntax is:
 ```
 ./LCP <path to input file> <path to output file>
 ```